 Mona Henriksen is a furniture designer and founder of Lindebjerg Design.
-Having run her own interior shop for years, she started Lindebjerg Design in 2011, where she designs vitrines and tables.
+Having run her own interior shop for years, she started Lindebjerg Design in 2011, now designing vitrines and tables.

-Monas choice of quality has always been: Danish produced clothes and furniture.
-Her daughter was dressed in clothes from well-known Danish brands using quality textiles and wool.
-Tv and stereo from B&O, stoneware from Danish potters and wooden tables from Danish carpentry workshops were at the same time, the few investments she made in her home.
+Mona’s choice of quality has always been: clothes and furniture manufactured in Denmark.
+Her daughter was dressed in clothes from well-known Danish brands, using quality textiles and wool.
+Her TV and stereo were from Bang & Olufsen; her stoneware from Danish potters and wooden tables from Danish carpentry workshops were at the same time the few investments she made for her home.

-Back in the days, in her social circle, were these selective choices not uncommon.
+Back in the days, in her social circle, these selective choices were not uncommon.
 Generally, it was a trend that marked a great generation.
-Within interior design, the focus was made out the mantra “less is more.
-These choices and beliefs have had an impact on her choice of furniture during time.
-Today it is still a main nerve and expressed in her choice of interiors in her home which she sees is the trend that also characterize the society today.
+Within interior design, the focus was based on the mantra ‘less is more’.
+These choices and beliefs have always had an impact on her choice of furniture.
+Today, it is still a main nerve and expressed in her choice of interior in her home and she also believes it is a trend that characterises society today.

-During the years she has developed the corporate concept for Lindebjerg Design.
+During the years, she has developed the corporate concept for Lindebjerg Design.
 New models, colors and lines have been created.
-The colors are matched so that they stay within the color palette that connect to with the Nordic interior style.
-The furniture – both vitrines and tables – are not designed to be used for just a couple of years or until the next fashion trend sets in.
-It is design that is an everlasting piece of furniture and created to last for generations.
+The colors are matched so that they stay within the color palette associated with the Nordic interior style.
+The furniture – both vitrines and tables – is not designed to be used for just a couple of years or until the next fashion trend sets in.
+It is designed as an everlasting piece of furniture and created to last for generations.